Monuments to Individuals at Gettysburg

-The monument to Brigadier General James Wadsworth is west of Gettysburg on Reynolds Avenue north of the Railroad Cut.
-(39.83829° N, 77.24769° W; Google map; Tour map: Reynolds Avenue North) It was dedicated in 1914 by the State of New York.
+The monument to Brigadier General James Wadsworth is west of Gettysburg on Reynolds Avenue.
+(Reynolds Avenue North tour map) It was dedicated in 1914 by the State of New York.

 James Samuel Wadsworth was born on October 30, 1807 in Geneseo, New York.
 He was a wealthy landowner who devoted his life to pubic service and politics, eventually becoming a Free Soil Republican.
 At the start of the Civil War he offered himself to the Union cause, rising to command of a division.
 He was a candidate for Governor of New York but refused to leave the army to campaign and was not elected.

 Rufus Dawes, the lieutenant colonel of the 6th Wisconsin Volunteers in the Iron Brigade, wrote that Wadsworth, “was an intensely practical commander, indefatigable as a worker, and looking closely after details.
 No commander could do more for the personal comfort of his men.”